Garlicky pull apart pizza bread with gooey cheese and spicy pepperoni makes a fabulously fun weeknight dinner, game day snack, or party appetizer.

 It there anything more amazing that melted cheesy bread studded with pepperoni and smothered with garlic and herb flavors?!?

-Not ready to make this pull apart pizza bread yet?
-Don’t forget to pin the recipe for later
+Not ready to make this delicious recipe for pull apart pizza bread yet?
+Don’t forget to pin the recipe for later.

 When you do make it, please be sure to tag me on Instagram @jugglingactmama or #jugglingactmama – I’d love to see your pictures!
 And finally, if you get a chance, please comment and leave me a ⭐⭐⭐⭐⭐ rating below!